eclipse-basyx/basyx-java-server-sdk/basyx.aasregistry/README.md

 ``` shell
 MAVEN_OPS='-Xmx2048 -Xms1024' mvn deploy -Ddocker.registry=docker.io -Ddocker.username=eclipsebasyx -Ddocker.password=pwd
 ```
-In addition maven deploy will also deploy your maven artifacts, so you can do everything in one step.
+In addition, maven deploy will also deploy your maven artifacts, so you can do everything in one step.

 Have a look at the *docker-compose* sub-folder to see how the created images could be referenced in docker-compose files.